 Download 'The road to Straight Teeth, Braces vs. Invisalign Download Free PDF

-Root Canal IN STERLING HEIGHTS, MI
+Root canal IN STERLING HEIGHTS, MI

 A root canal is a procedure in which the pulp is removed due to damage.
 The pulp is the soft center of the tooth made up of blood vessels, nerves, and connective tissue.
 In most cases, root canals are done under local anesthesia.
 However, at Dental One Care in Sterling, MI, we do offer sedation dentistry for patients who need a root canal but have dental anxiety or special needs.